Here’s a look at the life of former Secretary of Defense Chuck Hagel.

 February 26, 2013 - Hagel is confirmed by the Senate, after a vote of 58-41.

-March 9, 2013 - As Hagel visits Afghanistan for the first time as secretary, a suicide bomber targets the Afghan ministry of defense, killing nine and injuring 14.
+March 9, 2013 - As Hagel visits Afghanistan for the first time as secretary of defense, a suicide bomber targets the Afghan ministry of defense, killing nine and injuring 14.